Claude Code in Production -- the Claude Code book by Jeff Yaw (Yaw Labs), PDF + EPUB

 How do the companion-repo invites work?

 Twelve chapters.
 PDF + EPUB.
-Free updates. $39 one-time, secure checkout.
+Free updates.
+Free with a Token Limit News signup.

 Companion volumes: MCP in Production, Semantic Search in Production, and A2A in Production.
 Yaw Mode ships an opinionated overlay using many of the patterns the book teaches.